Gamemastertwig/CloudCarryout/README.md

 {"template":"msmq"} -> Provisions a SQS, and an S3 bucket

 ## Prequesits
 IAM User:
 Any user with permisions to create EC2, DBs, VPCs, etc. will do.
 If you do not have one you will need to create the user in the IAM console.
     You will need both their Access Key and Secret Key

 IAM Role:
 Create a new roll called `LambdaS3Permissions`
 It needs AmazonS3FullAccess and AWSLambdaFullAccess polocies applyed

 AWS S3 Bucket:
+Bucket need to store json.

 ## Need Setup
 **AWS Lambda Function**
-**- cloudComputeApiLambda (Go)**
+- cloudComputeApiLambda (Go)

 	This lambda function was written in Go.

 	There are two items that must be changed in order to start the lambda function.
 The first is inside the go code, AWS_BUCKET must be changed to reflect the bucket that you would like the batch job to pull from.
 Note: this does not change the bucket the batch job pulls from.
 That resource must be changed in the following section, AWS Lambda Function.

 	The second item that must be changed is inside apiLambdaSart.sh.
 The ARN in this script needs to be updated with the ARN of the IAM that was created for the two Lambda functions.
 Once again, ensure that this IAM role as full s3 permissions for this to work.

 	Now that those two items are updated, follow the following steps inside of lambdaFuncs > api-lambda folder in order to start the lambda function.
 	- `go mod init qpi-lambda`